 The GFMD’s raison d’etre in the era of GCM implementation

-In 2018, the GFMD Ten-Year Review, which sets out Member States’ recommendations and ambitions for the future of the Forum, noted that the GFMD must consider its role with respect to the GCM going forward and continuously revisit how best it can position itself in the era of GCM implementation.
-This report mentions, for instance, that “the GFMD has the opportunity to become a motor for GCM implementation, follow-up and review, by playing a catalytic role in encouraging States and other stakeholders to take action, share their progress (as well as failures), and thereby to learn from and motivate each other.”
+In 2018, the German-Moroccan Co-Chairmanship of the GFMD commissioned a GFMD Ten-Year Review, in order to consider GFMD's relationship with respect to the GCM and its role in the era of GCM implementation.
+The Review report, prepared by an independent Experts Team, sets out a number of recommendations and ambitions for the future of the Forum.
+Inter alia, the report postulates that “the GFMD has the opportunity to become a motor for GCM implementation, follow-up and review, by playing a catalytic role in encouraging States and other stakeholders to take action, share their progress (as well as failures), and thereby to learn from and motivate each other.”
 Member States and stakeholders also envision the GFMD as an informal space with “an expanded role in facilitating the formation of (multi-stakeholder) partnerships to support GCM implementation; a new role, emerging from the GCM, as a platform for reviewing progress in GCM implementation; and a role as a central hub for the exchange of data and knowledge and for supporting learning and capacity development.”

-More importantly, this report affirms GFMD’s raison d’etre beyond the GCM – a view that was repeatedly echoed during the Eleventh GFMD Summit in Marrakesh in 2018.
-The GFMD community, while generally expressing enthusiasm for being able to use the GFMD as a forum to discuss the GCM and facilitate its implementation, reiterated that the core goals and blueprint of the GFMD will remain unchanged in the era of GCM implementation – namely, building knowledge, brokering partnerships and fostering networking on migration and development.
+More importantly, this report affirms GFMD’s raison d’etre beyond the GCM.
+The GFMD community, while generally expressing enthusiasm for being able to use the GFMD as a forum to discuss the GCM and facilitate its implementation, reiterated the GFMD's core identity as a state-led, voluntary, informal and non-biding process.
+States and non-state participants agreed that the core goals and blueprint of the GFMD will remain unchanged in the era of GCM implementation – namely, building knowledge, brokering partnerships and fostering networking on migration and development.